-Just over a week ago I received the details of the 8th challenge in the Freshly Blogged competition, which I have been participating in since June.
+Just over a week ago I received the details of the 8th challenge in the Freshly Blogged competition which I have been participating in since June.
 Each week the contestants are given a list of ingredients and a few days to create, cook and photograph a dish using these ingredients.
 The public have a chance to view the recipes online and vote for their favourites, and each week a panel of judges send a few of the contestants to the chopping block, as it were.

 After reflecting on some of the artists whose works I have seen, I thought it would be fun to mimic the free-form shapes and colourful style of Joan Miró, in particular a pavement mosaic by the artist that I saw on a visit to Las Ramblas in Barcelona.
 This is the inspiration for my dish – tapas inspired by Barcelona and one of Spain’s most well known artists.
 The dish includes quesadillas filled with tender sherry-roasted chicken and mature cheddar, fluffy Spanish omelette, sweet and smoky sherry-glazed chorizo and a garlic-infused balsamic reduction.

-A few notes before you get cooking: You’ll see that the recipe calls for a whole chicken, which was what we had to use in the challenge.
-You can use chicken pieces or even fillets if you prefer, but jointing a whole chicken is surprisingly easy (it only takes a few minutes) and is often the cheaper way to go.
-If you’re not sure how to go about this you’ll find a very easy to follow tutorial right here.
+- You will see that the recipe calls for a whole chicken, which was what we had to use in the challenge.
+You can use chicken pieces or even fillets if you prefer, but jointing a whole chicken is surprisingly easy (it only takes a few minutes) and is often the more budget-friendly way to go.
+If you’re not sure how to go about this you will find a very easy to follow tutorial right here.